partiallyderived/Learn-C-With-Babbo/README.md

 * Chapter 4: Functions
     * This chapter finally explains what functions are, and how to define and use them.
 * Chapter 5: Conditionals
-    * This chapter introduces conditional statements, which allow to choose whether to execute some portions of our code based on prior conditions.
+    * This chapter introduces conditional statements, which allow us to choose whether to execute some portions of our code based on prior conditions.